Install GitLab Runner manually on GNU/Linux

 Ensure you have /usr/local/bin/ in $PATH for root or you might get a command not found error.
 Alternately, you can install gitlab-runner in a different location, like /usr/bin/.

-If gitlab-runner is installed and run as service (what is described in this page), it will run as root, but will execute jobs as user specified by the install command.
-This means that some of the job functions like cache and artifacts will need to execute /usr/local/bin/gitlab-runner command, therefore the user under which jobs are run, needs to have access to the executable.
+If gitlab-runner is installed and run as a service, it runs as root, but executes jobs as a user specified by the install command.
+This means that some of the job functions like cache and artifacts must execute the /usr/local/bin/gitlab-runner command.
+Therefore, the user under which jobs are run needs to have access to the executable.

 1. Stop the service (you need elevated command prompt as before):